acook/impasta/README.md

 ### Decoy

 - A type of dummy object.
-- It responds to any message with self!
+- It responds to any message with self! (ignores any target and does its own thing)
 - Excellent placeholder when you don't care about enforcing which methods can be called.

 ### Wiretap